 Cultural significance of the Collision in Korea?

-It really cannot be underestimated just how important this event was in opening up North Korea to further tourism and cultural exchanges.
+It really cannot be underestimated just how important this event was in opening up North Korea to further tourism and cultural exchanges, just having someone as well known as Ric Flair in North Korea changed attitudes.
 One doubts that things like the Laibach concert could have happened without an event such as this.
-In this repsects it marked the first truly Post-Soviet outing for the DPRK.
+In this respects it marked the first truly Post-Soviet outing for the DPRK.

 You can read more about the event here.